cloud-66-internal/help.cloud66.com/_includes/references/toolbelt/toolbelt-processes.md

 ```
 $ cx processes list [-s <stack>] [--server <server name>]
 ```
-List all the processes running on a application or a server.
+List all the processes running on an application or a server.
 Optionally provide the server to list only the processes running on that server.

 ### Parameters